avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 Spacy Lemmatization as well does a much better job than NLTK Lemmatizer when the pos parameter in NLTK Lemmatizer is set to default as 'Noun'.

 ### How important is pos for lemmatization?
 I have demonstrated from above that NLTK Lemmatizer works very well when the part of speech is identified for each word.
-However labeling each word with the correct pos can be cumbersome and adds one more level of compelxity to the data in order to ensure the data is setup correctly for an accuraate model.
+However labeling each word with the correct pos can be cumbersome and adds one more level of compelxity to the data in order to ensure the data is setup correctly for an accurate model.
+For me personally, I analyze text data in the English language.
+I as well showed that for the English language, pos is mainly important for verbs.
+The spacy lemmatization seems to do a fairly good job at identifying the root word for the verbs, excluding more complex verbs.
+The spacy lemmatizer as well demonstrates that it can handle adjectives and nouns when needed.
+For example, cats (plural) change to cat (singular) and greater changes to great

 #### References
 [B., Sowmya V., et al. Practical Natural Language Processing: a Comprehensive Guide to Building Real-World NLP Systems.
 O'Reilly Media, 2020.](https://www.oreilly.com/library/view/practical-natural-language/9781492054047/){:target="_blank"}